Parsely/schemato/README.md

 ``>>> validator.validate("http://www.nytimes.com/2012/07/19/world/middleeast/.....html")``

-The ``docs`` directory also includes four documents for testing the validation in RDFa and microdata, both with and without errors built in.
+The ``test_documents`` directory also includes four documents for testing the validation in RDFa and microdata, both with and without errors built in.
 Running the validator on either of the correct files should yield no errors.